jderrfuss/berrypy/README.md

 1. Use `Cell` &rarr; `Run All` to run the notebook
 1. Results are written to the folder `output` (details below)

 Please note that there will be no centrally installed BerryPy package.
-If you have folders for your various projects, it probably makes most sense to make BerryPy a subfolder of a given project.
+Instead, add BerryPy to each project folder.

 ## The configuration files